thinkoco/c5soc_opencl/README.md

 - [x] add c5soc_opencl_rte runtime environment submodule
 - [x] add de10_nano sharedonly with i80 controller BSP for Mi-LCD
 - [x] Intel FPGA SDK for OpenCL 18.1, 19.1 environment
+- [x] add initial script for selecting the target board in sdcard image
+- [x] update u-boot to fix boot hangs bug when not connecting USB-UART to PC

 ## How to do